LATEST ARTICLE

 Conclusion

-HIV (Human Immunodeficiency Virus) is a virus that attacks the immune system, mainly CD4 cells, weakening the body’s defense against infections.
+HIV (Human Immunodeficiency Virus) is a chronic infection that weakens the immune system by destroying CD4 cells, making the body vulnerable to opportunistic infections and diseases.

 Post a Comment